 How to Stay Healthy While Traveling

-As Americans start to achieve a sense of normalcy, it also means they’ll need to be on the lookout for old, familiar travel bugs and viruses.
+Spring break travels this year are somewhat back to normal, which means you’ll need to be on the lookout for old, familiar travel bugs and viruses.
 There’s no worse way to spoil your much-deserved getaway than by getting sick on your way to your destination.
 Read: a cold, sinus infection, or the dreaded summer flu.

-But here’s the good news: getting sick is preventable.
+Here’s the good news: getting sick is usually preventable.
 You can take precautions to keep those sniffles and coughs at bay.
 Here are some tips for staying healthy and germ-free while traveling.

 Get up-to-date on your vaccines